EB-DS/AIML-505-Generative-AI/README.md

 3. **Enterprise AI Applications** — Applying RAG and enterprise knowledge systems.
 4. **Security and Responsible AI** — Evaluating cybersecurity, privacy, and governance.
 5. **Ethical AI Leadership** — Applying ethical reasoning and strategic decision-making.
-6. **Enterprise AI Capstone** — Integrating technical, governance, business, and leadership concepts into an executive AI transformation proposal.
+6. **Enterprise AI Capstone** — Integrating technical, governance, business, and leadership concepts into an applied AI strategy.

+The Executive AI Consulting component complements this progression by requiring students to synthesize course concepts into a professional AI transformation proposal and executive presentation.

-This progression is designed to help students move beyond using Generative AI as an isolated technology and toward understanding how AI capabilities can be evaluated, governed, and integrated into organizational strategy.
+This course structure is designed to help students move beyond using Generative AI as an isolated technology and toward understanding how AI capabilities can be evaluated, governed, and integrated into organizational strategy.

 ---